Best Attractions in Nice

 Jardin Albert 1er North of Place Masséna

-The gardens of this green park-like area extend from the north to the “Place Masséna”.
-Its fountain is famous representing the statue of Apollo, Greek sun god.
+The gardens of this green park-like area extend from the north to the “Place Masséna.”
+Its fountain is famous for representing the statue of Apollo, the Greek sun god.
 The garden has an open-air theater called the Théâtre de Verdure de Nice, covered in pine and palm trees.
-As another one of relaxing attractions in Nice, in spring and summer, music venues, including rock festivals and performances by famous rock bands, are happening here.
+As another one of the relaxing attractions in Nice, in spring and summer, music venues, including rock festivals and performances by famous rock bands, are happening here.

 St Nicholas Russian Orthodox Cathedral